NuTufts/XSEC_Tutorial/README.md

 Then `cd RooUnfold` and play around with the jupyter notebooks.
 `Tutorial_RooUnfold_Data.ipynb`    is a notebook designed to show how to extract a cross section from data.
+`Tutorial_RooUnfold_InOutTest.ipynb`    is a notebook designed to show how to perform an InOutTest, where you feed the extraction the MC signal to endsure that it is unfolding, then calculating correctly.
+The resulting XSEC should be very much in line with the Genie Prediction that goes into making the MC.

+Then there are two .py scripts that mirror the above notebooks in the method of a .py script rather than a notebook.
+These are untested, and are essentially just the notebook contents dumped into a main()